dsm-ai-agents/ai-agent-accelerator/LIVE FLOW CIRCLE/20260906_Stock_Analyst_Agent/v1_starter/README.md

 ## Step 1 — Scaffolding - Set up the folder

 Create one empty folder on your computer.
-Call it `ai-portfolio-analyst`.
+Call it `PortfolioAnalyst`.
 Select it in Claude Cowork.

 Paste this prompt.
 Run it once.